AlexusYT/MegaEngineRing/README.md

 If you encounter any problems, please feel free to create a new issue.

+### 4. Running

+To run MegaEngineEditor executable, you need to specify path to SDK directory and sdk version to use.

+* `--sdk-path` to set a path to SDK directory.
+By default, it is `${INSTALLATION_DIR}/sdk`
+* `--sdk-version` to set an SDK version.
+By default, it is randomly selected.
+Currently only `1.0.0` version is available, so it's not a big problem.

 ### Another way

 To simplify the installation process, I created the [Dockerfile](Dockerfile), that can build image for your Docker with